 7.1 Pursuant to s.
 610 and s.
-617 of the Local Government Act, wherever the Owner is issued a Heritage Alteration Permit, to restore, rehabilitate, replicate, repair, replace, maintain, or in any way alter improvements on, or features of the Heritage Building, identified in the Conservation Plan as having heritage value, or to construct or maintain other works to protect or conserve such improvements or features, all such work shall be done at the Owner's sole expense in accordance with the terms of this Heritage Revitalization Agreement to the satisfaction of the City's GM, acting reasonably, and any Heritage Alteration Permits so issued and all plans and specifications forming part thereof and shall be diligently and continuously maintained in good repair and efficient operating condition, less reasonable wear and tear, by the Owner at the Owner's sole expense in accordance.
+617 of the Local Government Act, wherever the Owner is issued a Heritage Alteration Permit, to restore, rehabilitate, replicate, repair, replace, maintain, or in any way alter improvements on, or features of the Heritage Building, identified in the Conservation Plan as having heritage value, or to construct or maintain other works to protect or conserve such improvements or features, all such work shall be done at the Owner's sole expense in accordance with the terms of this Heritage Revitalization Agreement to the satisfaction of the City's GM, acting reasonably, and any Heritage Alteration Permits so issued and all plans and specifications forming part thereof and shall be diligently and continuously maintained in good repair and efficient operating condition, less reasonable wear and tear, by the Owner at the Owner's sole expense in accordance with good engineering, design, heritage, and conservation practice.